Submit to Blackbird

 - Translations are welcome so long as permissions have been obtained from the author.

-- Please submit a cover letter in the Submittable box provided; if you have previously published with Blackbird or received encouragement on a previous submission, please include that information as well.
+- Please submit a cover letter, either in the Submittable box provided or as the first page of your submission; if you have previously published with Blackbird or received encouragement on a previous submission, please include that information as well.

-- We reserve the right to close submissions before our stated closure date, should we reach the maximum number of submissions that our fluctuating staff size can accommodate at that time.
+- We reserve the right to close submissions prior to our stated closure date, should we reach the maximum number of submissions that our fluctuating staff size can accommodate at that time.

-Fiction: Double-space.
+Fiction: Double-space, please.
 We primarily look for short stories, but novel excerpts are acceptable if self-contained.
+We pay $200/story.

 - Completed craft essays and interviews of up to 2,000 words.